andreChmielewski/S5-EOL/README.md

 - [ ] Determine the presence or absence of duplicate elements
 - [ ] Determine the number of elements meeting  specific criteria

+Final checklist
+- [ ] Commit any code your write for your EOL here to this GitHub repo,
+- [ ] Add a link to the video you made below.

 ## 🎬 Video link
 URL to access video: